CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 If you purchased a kit that came with current transformers **and** an AC Transformer, you should not have to calibrate anything unless you want to.
 If you are providing your own AC Transformer, you will need to calibrate the voltage.

 The default configuration of the Energy Meter software is set to use the SCT-016 120A/40mA current transformers, and the [Jameco Reliapro 9v AC transformer](https://amzn.to/2XcWJjI).
-There are also values for 100A Magnalab, SCT-013 100A 50mV current tranaformers, and the 12v version of the AC transformer located in the **energy_meter.h** file, and in the EmonESP web interface.
+There are also values for 100A Magnalab, SCT-013 100A 50mV current transformers, and the 12v version of the AC transformer located in the **energy_meter.h** file, and in the EmonESP web interface.
 Simply change the values under CALIBRATION SETTINGS if you are using a 12v AC Transformer or the Magnalab current transformers.  **If you are using any of these you likely will not need to calibrate, but if you want to be sure your readings are the most accurate then calibration is recommended.**

 Alternatively, if you have equipment that can read active and reactive energy pulse outputs, CT1-CT4 pins can be used for this.
 It is recommended that these connections are opto-isolated to prevent interference.

 ### For calibration you will need:
 1. A multi-meter, or to make it easier and safer, a [kill-a-watt](https://amzn.to/2TXT7jx) or similar.
 A clamp meter will also work if you would like to measure mains power directly.
 2. A hair dryer, soldering iron, electric heater, or anything else that uses a large amount of resistive current.
 3. A modified power cable that allows you to put a current transformer around only the hot (usually black) wire.